e-kaya/csvunifier/README.md

 The CSV files can be located anywhere in a given directory hierarchy.
 In other words, given a path to a directory, all the files residing there will be treated as CSV files.
 (In the next version, CSV files will be automatically identified.)

-For example, let a.csv and b.csv two files to be merged.
+For example, let a_1.csv and b_1.csv be two files to be merged.
+And {"Part","Chapter"} be the leading columns that needs to be added to the beginning of the columns.

-a.csv--------
+a_1.csv--------

 Col1,Col2,Col3